KillianLynch/local-lab-dev/23ai-new-features/new-property-graph/new-property-graph.md

 ## Task 2: Creating Property Graphs

-1. Property graphs give you a different way of looking at your data. with Property Graphs you model data with edges and nodes.
+1. Property graphs give you a different way of looking at your data.
+With Property Graphs you model data with edges and nodes.
 Edges represent the relationships that exist between our nodes (also called vertices).

     In Oracle Database 23ai we can create property graphs inside the database.
 These property graphs allow us to map the vertices and edges to new or existing tables, external tables, materialized views or synonyms to these objects inside the database.

     The property graphs are stored as metadata inside the database meaning they don't store the actual data.
 Rather, the data is still stored in the underlying objects and we use the SQL/PQG syntax to interact with the property graphs.

     "Why not do this in SQL?"
 Short answer is, you can.
 However, it may not be simple.
-Modeling graph inside the database using SQL can be difficult and cumbersome and could require complex SQL code to accurately represent and query all aspects of a graph.
+Modeling graphs inside the database using SQL can be difficult and cumbersome and could require complex SQL code to accurately represent and query all aspects of a graph.

     This is where property graphs come in.
 Property graphs make the process of working with interconnected data, like identifying influencers in a social network, predicting trends and customer behavior, discovering relationships based on pattern matching and more by providing a more natural and efficient way to model and query them.
 Let's take a look at how to create property graphs and query them using the SQL/PGQ extension.

-1. We'll first create a property graph that models the relationship between people, our tables created earlier
+2. We'll first create a property graph that models the relationship between people (our tables created earlier).

     ```
     <copy>

-    drop property graph relationships_pg ;
+    drop property graph relationships_pg;

     CREATE PROPERTY GRAPH relationships_pg
         VERTEX TABLES (
             people